0div-dev0/0div-dev0/README.md

 [Your Email] | [LinkedIn] | [Personal Site if you have one]

-> Fun fact: the alias 'div-dev' is a mix of my name 'divit' and an essential in one of the first languages I learnt, the <div> tag in HTML!
+> Fun fact: the alias 'div-dev' is a mix of my name 'divit' and an essential in one of the first languages I learnt, the &lt;div&gt; tag in HTML!

 <!--
 **0div-dev0/0div-dev0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.